 Disorderly conduct is a criminal charge in New Jersey that can apply to a wide variety of behavior, ranging from physical altercations to public intoxication and even offensive language.
 The legal language of the statute is purposefully vague, providing law enforcement officials with the discretion to charge anyone whom they believe satisfies the criteria of creating a public annoyance, inconvenience, or alarm.
 In some cases, a disorderly conduct charge is issued in coordination with other serious charges, such as resisting arrest.
 Even in the absence of other charges, a conviction for a disorderly persons offense may lead to penalties including fines, a charge on your criminal record, and even jail time.
-However, a skilled defense attorney can often negotiate for the downgrading of these charges to a non-criminal offense known as a municipal ordinance violation.
+However, a skilled disorderly conduct lawyer can often negotiate for the downgrading of these charges to a non-criminal offense known as a municipal ordinance violation.
 These violations will not result in a criminal charge on your record and are generally resolved by paying a fine, similar to a ticket.

 The attorneys at Breslow Law Offices have assisted thousands of clients with a disorderly conduct charge.
 Their experience working for the State have allowed them to accumulate an extraordinary body of legal knowledge, which they use to benefit their clients everyday.
 For a cost-free consultation about your case, contact their office anytime.

 Disorderly Conduct in New Jersey: N.J.S.A.
 2C:33-2

 Petty disorderly persons offenses are outlined in section N.J.S.A.
 2C:33-2 of the New Jersey Criminal Code, which reads:

 a.
 Improper behavior.
 A person is guilty of a petty disorderly persons offense, if with purpose to cause public inconvenience, annoyance or alarm, or recklessly create a risk thereof he or she: